Throwi/Throwitaway.githib.io/README.md

 hire an app developer.
 This kind of service costs between 3000 € and 5000 €.
 In our case, we want to integrate a map which maintenance of located trashes will be ensuring by everybody in open source.
 Nevertheless, someone will have to check and update this app.
 That’s why we want to hire a self-entrepreneur with digital skills, negotiation knowledge and a short community management experience.
-This person could be a student paid at the minimum wage, that is to say 9,8 €/hour in France, and work 10 hours a week.
+Thisperson could be a student paid at the minimum wage, that is to say 9,8 €/hour in France, and work 10 hours a week.

 Total first year: _4000 € + (9,88 € * 10 * (52-8)) = 8347 €_

 Total other years: _5137 €_

 To finance our project the first year, we are going to apply for grants from local partners and private people such as:

 - Sciences Po for our association = _1000 €_
 - Cleanliness service of the city = _5000 €_
-- Businesses working for sustainable development = _1000 €_
-We want to develop partnerships with those businesses to obtain reductions for our clients, entirely paid by the partner.
+- Businesses working for sustainable development = _1000 €_ We want to develop partnerships with those businesses to obtain reductions for our clients, entirely paid by the partner.
 - Crowdfunding = _1500 €_

 ### Deployment strategy and major milestones